oracle/rwloadsim/docs/ORACLENET.md

 Two of them, ociping.rwl and connping.rwl, produce output similar to ping; the third does a more comprehensive network throughput test.
+They are all available as shell scripts that can be called directly as their name such as ociping.

 The first, ociping.rwl, only measures the time to do a simple SQL\*Net roundtrip using OCIPing.